Wedding Ceremony Music: Complete Guide - Cheese Wedding Cake Shop

 Musical Entertainment Tips:

-For optimal ambience, classical ceremony music should be audible but not overwhelming, gradually increasing energy levels for dancing later.
+For optimal ambience, classical ceremony music should be audible but not overwhelming, gradually building energy for later dancing.

 Wedding Music Budget Planning

 Planning your wedding music budget requires careful consideration of your overall wedding expenses.
-Most couples allocate about 5% of their total budget to musical entertainment.
-For a £50,000 wedding in the UK, you should set aside approximately £1,800 to £2,500 for music, considering that this amount needs to cover both the ceremony and reception if desired.
+Most couples allocate between 5% and 12% of their total budget to musical entertainment.
+For the average UK wedding of £25,625 in 2025, you should set aside approximately £1,280 to £3,075 for music, covering both ceremony and reception entertainment if desired.

 When setting your budget priorities, consider the musical entertainment that best suits your ceremony.
-Solo musicians offer the most cost-effective option at £350-£1,000, while live duos range from £500-£2,000.
-String quartets and larger ensembles can command £1,000-£4,000, making them a more significant investment.
+Solo musicians offer the most cost-effective option at £300-£1,000, whilst live duos range from £550-£1,400.
+String quartets and larger classical ensembles typically command £800-£2,500, making them a more significant investment for couples seeking elegant ceremony music.

 Here's a strategic approach to maximise your music budget: